 Each airline has their own policy, but for the most part, the maximum number of bags one person can bring on board is 10.
-Even though the average person only checks between one to two bags, almost every US airline charges for all checked bags currently, with the exception of Southwest and JetBlue (who allow up to two bags for free).
+Even though the average person only checks between one to two bags, almost every U.S. airline charges for all checked bags currently, with the exception of Southwest and JetBlue (who allow up to two bags for free).

 Checked bags start at $25 per bag, with many airlines charging well over $100 once you get past three bags.
 However, when traveling internationally, checked bag fees are often waived for up to three bags.

-When packing a checked bag, it’s a good idea to sort items into layers.
+When packing a checked bag, it is a good idea to sort items into layers.
 Shoes should remain at the bottom, tucked into the sides and corners as much as possible to conserve space.
 Socks can be balled up and placed inside of shoes so as not to add extra bulk in upper zip pockets.

 Next comes clothing, which should get rolled up and stacked on top of shoes.
 Your last layer should consist of electronic devices, liquids over 3.4 ounces, or other materials that can easily lie flat or get tucked into any remaining crevices.

-Do not pack valuables in checked bags if possible in case of lost luggage or theft.
+Do not pack valuables in checked bags if possible, in case of lost luggage or theft.
 Keep them in your carry-on or leave them at home.
 In fact, try to leave any unessential items at home to avoid getting charged an excess baggage fee.

-Size & Weight Requirements
+3. Size and Weight Requirements

 Because many musical instruments also have abnormal shapes or are oversized, they too have to be checked and are subject to additional screening.
 In general, these items should be kept in bags or cases specifically designed for the item to prevent damage.

-However, especially valuable items may also need a limited liability release form and are charged an additional fee to cover any loss that may occur in transit.
+However, especially-valuable items may also need a limited liability release form and are charged an additional fee to cover any loss that may occur in transit.

 When packing alcohol, wrap bottles in either clothing or bubble wrap and stick them between layers of clothing to ensure they remain intact.
 Placing them inside an airtight plastic bag will also keep your clothing safe in case a bottle does break in transit.

-No explosives of any kind can go on-board an aircraft for obvious reasons.
+No explosives of any kind can go on board an aircraft for obvious reasons.

 While not explicitly explosive under normal circumstances, both aerosols and long-life lithium ion batteries can explode under pressure and are therefore prohibited.
-Even items that are just replicas or resemble explosives are not allowed.
+Even items that are replicas or resemble explosives are not allowed.